Franklin Global, LLC

 For ten years Franklin served on the Board of Directors of the West Africa Research Center, based in Dakar.
 He served on and chaired the Maryland Commission on African American History and Culture, during which he was a member of the team which built the $3 million expansion of the Banneker-Douglass Museum in Annapolis, Maryland and the $30 million Reginald Lewis Maryland Museum of African American History and Culture in Baltimore, Maryland.
 Franklin also served on the Board of Governors of the Joint Center for Political and Economic Studies, a think tank.
 He edited “My Life and an Era: The Autobiography of Buck Colbert Franklin,” with his father, John Hope Franklin.
 He has lectured for the U.S. Department of State at the State Department, to its visitors to the US, and at universities and museums in Brazil and France, as well as virtually around the world.

 Since his retirement from the Smithsonian in 2019, John Franklin established Franklin Global LLC, to continue to lecture on cultural issues and consult with cultural and educational institutions.
 He currently serves on the French President’s Advisory Commission for the Foundation for the Memory of Slavery and the Slave Trade.
 He works closely with UNESCO’s Slave Route Project, developing conferences on the contemporary impact of slavery.
 For the past several years, he has focused on the legacy of slavery at American universities and advising Davidson’s College’s Race and Slavery at Davidson Commission.
-He is engaged in preparations in Tulsa, Oklahoma on facets of the commemoration of the 1921 Tulsa Race Massacre, which his grandfather survived.
+John developed and taught a course on Tulsa for Duke University's Samuel Dubois Cook Center on Social Equity.
+Franklin has been engaged with universities and organizations in Tulsa in preparation for and in the after math of the centennial of the 1921 Race Massacre.
+He taught a class on Forced Migrations at Oklahoma State University - Tulsa.
+At the University of Tulsa he gave the 22nd Buck Colbert Franklin Memorial Civil Right Lecture in October of 2022.
+In 2023, Franklin was elected to the Board of Trustees of the University of Tulsa

 Karen Roberts Franklin

 Karen Roberts Franklin is a global executive with deep expertise in business strategy, people management and organization development, particularly in the technology and professional services sectors.
 She received her B.A./B.S. in psychology and biology from Boston College, she began working as a sales representative in the Federal Office Systems Division of IBM.
 Following her successful tenure at IBM, she obtained her MBA from George Washington University.
-Her corporate career included sales executive positions in Washington, D.C. and New York City at IBM, American Hospital Supply Corporation and Digital Equipment Corporation (currently Hewlett Packard).
+Her corporate career included sales executive positions in Washington, D.C. and New York City at IBM, American Hospital Supply Corporation and Hewlett-Packard.
 Subsequently, she has spent the last three decades as a Realtor in Maryland and Washington, D.C.

 Karen has traveled extensively professionally and personally, domestically and also internationally.
 Her international travel includes many countries in Africa, Europe, and the Caribbean as well as Brazil and Canada.
 Karen is an active participant in numerous community and civic organizations including the Association of African American Museums (AAAM), lifetime member of the Association for the Study of African American Life and History (ASALH) and the Museum Association of the Caribbean (MAC).
 For over thirty years she has been a member of the National Association of Realtors (NAR), Maryland Association of Realtors (MAR) and the Greater Capital Area Association of Realtors (GCAAR).
 She is an engaged member of the Silver Spring (MD) Chapter of the Links, Incorporated.
 She has been a health advocate and navigator for seniors for four decades.